AliNisarAhmed/my-notes/Data Intensive Applications/7 - Transactions.md

 Materializing Conflicts is **an approach that turns a Phantom into a lock conflict on a concrete set of rows in the database**.
 It avoids transactions taking incorrect decisions based on non-existent data by materializing objects or rows that the transactions need to fight over.

 Does not fully resolve phantoms.
+- Unfortunately, it can be hard and error-prone to figure out how to materialize conflicts
+- it’s ugly to let a concurrency control mechanism leak into the application data model.

+For those reasons, materializing conflicts should be considered a last resort if no alternative is possible.
+A serializable isolation level is much preferable in most cases.

 ---

+## Summary

+Transaction isolation weak levels
+1. Read Committed:
+    - No dirty reads - reading values not committed by other transactions
+    - No dirty writes - updating non-committed values of another transaction
+2. Snapshot Isolation
+    - _read skew_ (non-repeatable reads): a client sees different parts of the DB at different points in time.
+Prevented with snapshot isolation
+    - Each transaction reads from a consistent snapshot of the database - that is, tX sees all the data that was committed in the database at the start of the tX
+    - Even if the data is subsequently changed by another transaction, each transaction sees only the old data from that particular point in time.
+    - Usually implemented with MVCC (multi-version concurrency control)
+3. Preventing Lost updates
+    - _Atomic write operations_ using locks
+    - _Explicit locking_ - application can lock the data instead of the DB
+    - _Auto detecting lost updates_ - allow read-modify-write cycles to happen in paralle, but if the TX manages detects a lost update, abort the tX and force it to retry its read-modify-write cycle.
+    - _Compare and set_ - avoid lost updates by allowing an update to happen only if the value has not changes since you last read it.
+If the current value does not match what you previously read, the update has no effect and RMW cycle must be retried
+4. Write Skew and Phantoms
+    - _write skew_ : A tx reads something, makes a decision based on the value it saw, and writes the decision to the DB.
+However, by the time the write is made, the premise of the decision is no longer true (some other tx modified it)
+    - _phantom reads_: A tx reads objects that match some search condition.
+Another client makes a write that affects the results of that search.
+    - Snapshot isolation prevents straight-forward phantom reads, but phantoms in the context of write skew require special treatment, such as index-range locks

 # Serializability or Serialized Isolation